Roche wins U.S. nod for COVID-19 antibody test, aims to boost output

 “You have to have very, very high specificity.
 Even 0.1% or 0.2% makes a difference.”

-Similar antibody tests have also been developed by companies including U.S.-based Abbott Laboratories (ABT.N), Becton Dickinson (BDX.N) and Italy’s DiaSorin (DIAS.MI).
+Similar antibody tests have also been developed by companies including U.S.-based Abbott Laboratories, Becton Dickinson and Italy’s DiaSorin.

 Abbott has said the specificity and sensitivity of its test are 99.5% and 100% respectively.
 Diasorin has said its Liason XL test has 97.4% sensitivity and 98.5% specificity.